springboard data analytics review

 I felt like it was overpriced for the amount of material, but I do appreciate the job resources (and job coach).

-I feel like navigating my way through finding a new job and getting a certificate “heavy” enough to get a new job, I needed to pay that much money.
+I felt like navigating my way through finding a new job and getting a certificate “heavy” enough to get a new job, I needed to pay that much money.
 (In addition to the coursework, job finding content was also added.)

 You also get a full refund if you follow minimum job-seeking requirements and don’t find a job within 6 months of finishing the course.